qtnc/swan/docs/language-syntax.md

 Similarly to Java, when you implement *hashCode*, you should also implement the `==` operator, as well as make sure that the hashCode remains immutable after the object has been created, otherwise you may not find back your item in a map or set.

 ## Functions and closures
-Functions are always declared as lambdas, and they can capture variables to form closures.
+Functions can capture variables to form closures.
+The `$` sign is a shorter synonym for the keyword `function`.

 ```
+# Declaring a function
+function half (x) {
+return x/2
+}
+var five = half(10) # five is 5

+# Declaring a function like a lambda
 var double = $(x): return x*2
 var twenty = double(10) # twenty is 20

+# Declaring a function as a lambda with implicit `this` argument
 var triple = $${ return this*3 }
 var thirty = triple(10) # thirty is 30
 ```